NUS-HPC-AI-Lab/oh-my-server/docs/nscc.md

 1. Run `python -m site`.
 You can see the directories where Python searches for libraries during `import` in the `sys.path`.
 2. If you find that the directory where your libraries are installed are not in the `sys.path`, you can `export PYTHONPATH=<YOUR_PATH>:$PYTHONPATH`.
 For example, Horovod is installed in the `/home/users/ntu/c170166/.local/lib/python3.6/site-packages`, but for reason, Python cannot find Horovod during import.
 I can run `export PYTHONPATH=/home/users/ntu/c170166/.local/lib/python3.6/site-packages:$PYTHONPATH`.
 Now, you should be able to import Horovod as normal.

-> You can also add `sys.path.insert(0, '/home/users/ntu/c170166/.local/lib/python3.6/site-packages')` in your python file instead of exporting the environment for step 2.
+> You can also add `sys.path.insert(0, '/home/users/ntu/c170166/.local/lib/python3.6/site-packages')` in your python file instead of exporting the environment variable for step 2.

+## Job Status Monitoring

+It is tedious to constantly check whether your job has started running.
+I wrote a simple email alert script which will send an email to you once your sepcified job has started running.
+This is more suitable if you are running Jupyter.
+Follow the following steps to set up this simple alert system on your NSCC account.

+1. Log in by `ssh <username>@nus.nscc.sg`
+2. Change to NSCC nodes by `ssh nscc04-ib0`.
+This is becauase NTU and NUS nodes cannot send data to outside internet.
+3. Clone `monitor.sh` and `nscc_monitor.py` from [monitor_job](https://github.com/FrankLeeeee/oh-my-server/blob/main/scripts/nscc/monitor_job)to your home directory
+4. Edit the `nscc_monitor.py` with your email account and STMP authorization key.
+5. Change the path to Anaconda and `nscc_monitor.py` in `monitor.sh`
+6. Run `nohup bash ./monitor.sh <JOB_ID> <RECEIVER_EMAIL> <INTERVAL> > ./nohup.log 2>&1 &`

+The `nohup` command will run in the background even if you exit from your terminal.
+This will produce two output files, one is `nohup.log` and `monitor_<job_id>.log`. `monitor_<job_id>.log` will show you the status of the script. `<INTERVAL>` is set to be 600 by default which means it will check the status of the job every 10 min.